Robert-François Damiens: Assassination attempt

 On 5 January 1757 at 4:00 pm, as King Louis XV was entering his carriage at the Palace of Versailles, Damiens rushed past the bodyguards and stabbed him with a penknife.
 Damiens made no attempt to escape and was apprehended at once.
 Louis' thick winter clothes were protective and so the knife inflicted only a slight wound, penetrating 1 cm (0.4 in) into his chest.
 Nevertheless, Louis was bleeding and called for a confessor to be brought to him, as he feared he might die.
 When Queen Marie ran to Louis' side, he asked forgiveness for his numerous affairs.

-Damiens was arrested on the spot and taken away to be tortured to force him to divulge the identity of any accomplices or those who had sent him.
-This effort was unsuccessful.
+Damiens was arrested on the spot and taken away.
+Despite suspicions of several possible conspiracies being at play, none was ever proven.
 He was tried and condemned as a regicide by the Parlement of Paris and sentenced to be drawn and quartered by horses at the Place de Grève.